 Skip to main content

-The following arguments are optional additions to a Bases2Fastq execution command.
-Arguments that affect run parameters default to the value recorded in the RunParameters.json file from the sequencing run.
+The following arguments are optional additions to a Bases2Fastq execution command for sequencing.
+Arguments that affect run parameters default to the value that is recorded in the RunParameters.json file from the run.

 --chemistry-version

-Use --chemistry-version to overwrite the sequencing kit version in RunParameters.json with one of the following valid values:
+Use --chemistry-version to overwrite the sequencing kit version in RunParameters.json.
+Use on one of the following valid values:

 • Cloudbreak for a Cloudbreak kit